mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 $ salt-sproxy minion1 test.ping --events
 ```

-Whatching the event bus in a separate terminal while running the previous
+Watching the event bus in a separate terminal while running the previous
 command:

 ```bash